The Diffusion Geometry of Fibre Bundles: Horizontal Diffusion Maps: The HDM Algorithm

 for the restriction of $H^t$ to fibre $X_j$, and call this the $j$-th \emph{component} of $H^t$.
 Up to scaling, the components of $H^t$ bring the fibres of $\mathscr{X}$ to a common ``template'', such that points $x_{i,s}$ and $x_{j,t}$ with a high similarity measure $\rho_{ij}\left( s,t \right)$ tend to be close to each other in the embedded Euclidean space.
 One can then reconstruct pairwise structural correspondences between fibres $X_i,X_j$ in the embedded Euclidean space, now between the embedded point clouds in $\mathbb{R}^{\kappa^2}$.
 With appropriate truncation of the spectrum of the graph horizontal Laplacian, these reconstructed structural correspondences are the ``denoised version'' of the original correspondences.
 Moreover, recalling that each $X_j$ is sampled from some manifold $F_j$, one can often estimate a \emph{template fibre} $F\subset\mathbb{R}^m$ from the embedded images

 and extend (by interpolation) $H_j^t$ from a discrete correspondence to a continuous bijective map from $F_j$ to $F$, then build correspondence maps between an arbitrary pair $X_i,X_j$ by composing (the interpolated continuous maps) $H_i^t$ with $\left(H_j^t\right)^{-1}$.
 Pairwise correspondences reconstructed in this manner are globally consistent, since they all go through the common template manifold $F$.
-We shall see in Section~\ref{sec:autogm} an application of HDM and HDD to a data set of shapes in geometric morphometrics.
+We discuss in greater detail an application of HDM and HDD to a data set of shapes in geometric morphometrics in Section~\ref{sec:autogm}.